moonstream-to/docs/docs/engine/mechanics/garden-of-forking-paths.md

 ## Philosophy

 We care deeply about our game mechanics being *fun* for players.
-The Garden of Forking Paths allows game communities to collaboratively create the lore for their game universe.
+The GOFP allows game communities to collaboratively create the lore for their game universe.

 All the rules dictating what players can do are represented on the smart contract, but we place no restrictions